 The major function of iron is to transport oxygen to all of the organs, muscles and tissues in your body.
-Symptoms of iron-deficiency anaemia can include tiredness, weakness, shortness of breath, and headache.
+Anaemia caused by iron deficiency can cause symptoms such as tiredness, weakness, shortness of breath, and headache.

 For vegetarians, sources of iron include:

 - wholegrain cereals (in particular, iron-fortified breakfast cereals);